dsccommunity/xPendingReboot/README.md

 ### Identify if reboots are pending but do not automatically reboot (managed by DSC)

-This configuration will install the hotfix from a URI that is connected to a particular hotfix ID.
-It then leverages xPendingReboot and configures the LCM to allow automatic reboots.
+This configuration leverages xPendingReboot and sets the LCM setting to disallow automatic reboots.

 ```powershell
 Configuration CheckForPendingReboot